SB LIBERTY v. ISLA VERDE ASSOCIATION

 Similarly, article III of the PC&Rs states that "[t]he owner of a lot shall automatically, upon becoming an owner of same, be a member of the Association" and provides that a member "shall remain a member thereof until such time as his ownership ceases for any reason."
 That article also provides that "[n]o member shall resign his membership," and "[m]embership in the Association shall not be transferred, encumbered, or alienated in any way, except upon the sale or encumbrance of the lot to which it is appurtenant."

-However, it does not follow (as SB Liberty contends) that, by virtue of its status as a member of the Association, SB Liberty is entitled to send Lepiscopo to attend and participate in the open sessions of the Board's meetings on SB Liberty's behalf as its representative.
+(3) However, it does not follow (as SB Liberty contends) that, by virtue of its status as a member of the Association, SB Liberty is entitled to send Lepiscopo to attend and participate in the open sessions of the Board's meetings on SB Liberty's behalf as its representative.
 SB Liberty is a California limited liability company.
 Under the Beverly-Killea Limited Liability Company Act (Corp.
-Code, § 17000 et seq.) (the Act), management of the business and affairs of a limited liability company is vested in its members unless the articles of organization provide otherwise.
+Code, § 17000 et seq.) (the Act), management of the business and affairs of a limited liability company5 is vested in its members6 unless the articles of organization provide otherwise.
 (Corp.
-Code, § 17150.)
-Under the Act, the articles of organization of a limited liability company "may provide that the business and affairs of the limited liability company shall be managed by or under the authority of one or more managers who may, but need not, be members."
-(Id., § 17151, subd. (a).)
+Code, § 17150.)7 Under the Act, the articles of organization of a limited liability company "may provide that the business and affairs of the limited liability company shall be managed by or under the authority of one or more managers who may, but need not, be members."
+(Corp.
+Code. § 17151, subd. (a).)

 Thus, under the Act, the business and affairs of SB Liberty must be managed by the members of SB Liberty or, if authorized by its articles of organization, by Greg Short, who is the sole manager of SB Liberty.
 (Corp.
 Code, §§ 17150, 17151, subd. (a).)